glouppe/info8006-introduction-to-ai/lecture6.md

 # Likelihood weighting

 Idea: *clamp* the evidence variables, sample the rest.
-- Problem: the resulting sampling distribution is not consisent.
+- Problem: the resulting sampling distribution is not consistent.
 - Solution: **weight** by probability of evidence given parents.

 <br><br><br>